Inovio Pharmaceuticals, Inc. (INO) CEO J. Joseph Kim on Q3 2020 Results - Earnings Call Transcript

 And number three thermal stability, as I mentioned earlier, we have demonstrated that our DNA vaccines are stable at room temperature for more than a year.
 37 degree Celsius for more than a month and has a five-year projected shelf life and at normal refrigeration temperature and our vaccine never has to be frozen during transport or storage.
 Again a significant advantage and key differentiating factor.

-Now before our highly characterizable and scalable manufacturing is also important aspect and advantage.
-And lastly and many people may miss this is, if there is a need for re-administration a booster seasonally, a DNA vaccines Inovio's DNA vaccines has been shown to be able to be safely re-administer multiple times.
+Number 4, our highly characterizable and scalable manufacturing is also important aspect and advantage.
+And lastly and many people may miss this is, if there is a need for re-administration, a booster seasonally, DNA vaccines, Inovio's DNA vaccines has been shown to be able to be safely re-administered multiple times.

 So I think these are key differentiating factors that remains and I think based on and leveraging the positive efficacy data from Pfizer and BioNTech from today we are redoubling our efforts to make sure that we can advance INO-4800 as fast as we can because I think we will offer - INO-4800 will offer these significant key differentiating factors in this COVID-19 vaccine landscape.